WHY invest in real estate?Sep 10, 2020

 This is where Real estate investing comes in…

-When you only have a few hundred bucks coming in every month after expenses, real estate investing may not seem so attractive, but it’s always important to factor in all these components when you are assessing returns.
+When you only have a few hundred bucks of cash flow coming in every month after expenses, real estate investing may not seem so attractive, but it’s always important to factor in 4 components when you are assessing returns.
 Let’s delve into each individually…

 The benefits of investing in Real estate are FOUR FOLD: